The Guide below is for vulnerable adults to learn more about:

 Safety at Matches

-We want your experience of watching Liverpool FC to be first class.
+We want your experience of watching Liverpool FC play football to be first class.
 We cannot guarantee the result on the pitch, but we will ensure that you are safe.
-To do this we ensure everyone follows safety procedures; All staff are trained; We employ Safeguarding Stewards who are specialists, who are deployed at different parts of the stadium.
-They have purple armbands that say ‘safeguarding steward’; Anyone under 16 must be accompanied to matches by a responsible adult.
+To do this we ensure everyone follows safety procedures; All staff are trained; We have a dedicated safeguarding lead on duty at all home games, who leads a team of safeguarding stewards who are specialists.
+They are deployed at different parts of the stadium.

 Liverpool FC in the Community